 Humanity may well be the pinnacle of God’s creation, and human beings may well bear the image of God, but this does not mean we are independent of the context in which we live.
 Quite the contrary.
 We depend on our context as much as any other life form.
 We need fresh water.
 We need clean air.
-We need plants and soil and minerals and shelter.
+We need plants, soil, minerals, and shelter.
 We need the earth.
 The earth doesn’t need us.

-Somehow we have become disconnected in our thinking from the very gift that sustains and preserves us.
-We have assumed that we are over and above it when in reality, we are immersed and entrenched in it.
+Somehow, we have become disconnected in our thinking from the very gift that sustains and preserves us.
+We have assumed that we are above it when in reality, we are immersed and entrenched in it.
 We are, as it turns out, in and of the world.

 Rediscovering our place and our purpose as custodians of the earth and its inhabitants is vital to ensuring not only our own well-being but also the fulfilment of an obligation we have toward God, the Creator and owner of the planet we have been given.

-A case in point: in the biblical account of the Flood (Genesis 6), the often unseen and, therefore, unspoken truth is that in order to save humankind, God instructed Noah to save the animals.
+A case in point: in the biblical account of the Flood (Genesis 6), the often unseen and, therefore, unspoken truth is that to save humankind, God instructed Noah to save the animals.
 Why?
-Because the preservation of vital ecosystems post-flood would be essential to the continuation of life on earth, human life included.
-The point is simply that it would not be possible to save humanity without preserving the animals that play a vital part in the systems that regulate life on earth.
+Because the preservation of vital ecosystems post-flood is essential to the continuation of life on Earth, including human life.
+The point is simply that it would not be possible to save humanity without preserving the animals that play a vital part in the systems that regulate life on Earth.
 To protect and preserve humans, you must protect and preserve their context.

 Added to this, in the covenant God makes with those who survive the flood (Genesis 9:8-17), the commitment is to “every living creature” (repeated 5 times in 9 verses just in case we didn’t get the message).
 The point: God cares deeply about the earth and everything (not just everyone) in it.

-My appeal to my fellow Christians is this: You can’t say that you care about people and not care about the quality of water they need to drink or the quality of the air they need to breathe, or the quality of the soil they need to sow in.
+My appeal to my fellow Christians is this: You can’t say that you care about people and not care about the quality of water they need to drink, the quality of the air they need to breathe, or the quality of the soil they need to sow.

-If you are truly and seriously concerned about human beings, then you will be concerned about the context on which we depend, not only for quality of life but for life itself.
+If you are genuinely and seriously concerned about human beings, then you will be concerned about the context on which we depend, not only for the quality of life but for life itself.

-For the full conversation, see Earth Matters – Part 1, Earth Matters – Part 2, and Earth Matters – Part 3.
+For the whole conversation, see Earth Matters – Part 1, Earth Matters – Part 2, and Earth Matters – Part 3.

 John